BradleyCodeU/bradleycodeu.github.io/_apcsp/py/104PyParrotTrouble.md

+---
+layout: project
+category: py
+title: Parrot Trouble
+---
 In this project you will use random ints, integer conversion, if and else, and logical operators

 We own a loud squawking parrot.
 A new noise ordinance prohibits noise louder than 55 decibels from 10 p.m. to 7:30 a.m.
 AND noise louder than 75 decibels during all hours of the day.

 Create a function called randomVolume that:
 - generates a random integer between 0 and 100